 SURFACE COLLECTING (collecting isolated fossils that are clearly on the surface of the ground) is only permitted on provincial Crown land and on private land with the landowner’s permission.

-EXCAVATING (digging) refers to dislodging in any manner, fossils imbedded/buried in the ground or rock face.
-Excavating fossils in Alberta almost always requires a permit, which is available only to professional palaeontologists and is issued by Alberta Culture and Tourism, via the RTMP.
+EXCAVATING refers to dislodging or digging up fossils embedded or buried in the ground, or within a rock face.
+Excavating fossils in Alberta almost always requires a permit, which is only available to professional palaeontologists and is issued by Alberta Culture and Tourism, via the RTMP.

 Fossils in Protected Areas

 - Leave it buried.
-However, if a piece of the fossil has been dislodged and is laying on the surface of the ground, and surface collecting is legal in that area, you may bring that piece to the Museum.
+If a piece of the fossil is laying on the surface of the ground, and surface collecting is legal in that area, you may bring that piece to the Museum.

 For more information on the Historical Resources Act, the legislation under which Alberta fossils are protected, contact the Royal Tyrrell Museum's Resource Management Program.

 To purchase a copy of the Historical Resources Act, contact: